Caroline Miles Visiting Scholarship

 About the scholarship

-The Caroline Miles Visiting Scholarship is funded by the Ethox Foundation and is awarded annually to a post-doctoral or early career researcher to visit the Ethox Centre.
+The Caroline Miles Visiting Scholarship is awarded annually to a post-doctoral or early career researcher to visit the Ethox Centre.
 The value of the scholarship is up to £2000, and is intended to assist scholars with travel and living costs during their visit.

 Visiting Scholars will spend up to a month working at the Ethox Centre in Oxford, pursuing a research project on a topic relating to one of the Ethox Centre’s four main research programmes: global health ethics; clinical ethics; public health ethics; and research ethics.